eerkela/bertrand/docs/source/content/motivation.rst

     > a - b;
     -1

-This can often lead to unexpected behavior, as the language will attempt to convert data to a common type before performing the operation.
-In fact, this isn't even the most extreme example we can find in JavaScript.
-Consider the
-following:
+This often leads to unexpected behavior as the language attempts to implicitly convert the operands to a common type.
+Coercion of this form can be useful in some cases, but it can also be a source of confusion, as it's not always clear what the result of an operation will be.
+This can make it difficult to reason about the behavior of weakly-typed code, and can lead to some *very* subtle bugs.
+Consider the following, for example:

 .. code-block:: javascript